w3f/research/docs/polkadot/BABE/Babe.md

 BABE is almost the same as Ouroboros Praos [2] except chain selection rule and the slot time adjustment.

 In BABE, all validators have same amount of stake so their probability of being selected as slot leaders is equal.
-Given that we have $n$ validators and relative stake of each party is $\theta = S/n$ where $S$ is the total amount of stake, the probability of being selected is
+Given that we have $n$ validators and relative stake of each party is $\theta = 1/n$  the probability of being selected is

 $$p = \phi_c(\theta) = 1-(1-c)^{\theta}$$